amrita-repository/python-cli/README.md

 # AmritaQPapers
-This is a PC version of Amrita Repository App.
-It is coded in Python.
+This is a PC version of Amrita Repository App, coded in Python 3.
 It helps you download previous year question papers in a much easier way.

 [![Download AmritaQPapers](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/amritaqpapers/files/latest/download)